bhyvex/cloudly/README.md

 Cloudly
 =======

-Project Cloudly a software to control your servers (both public and private ones).
+Project Cloudly a software to monitor and control your servers (both public and private ones).
 It saves you money and energies by taking away most of the usual servers' monitoring complexities allowing you to focus on control and better use of your infrastructure.

 Cloudly also comes with more than 100+ ready to use professionally configured cloud software packages and allows you to deploy these quickly in the cloud.